skip to content

 Outcomes

-The digital engagement research demonstrates that grower groups are using an extensive range of digital engagement tools.
+The digital engagement research demonstrated that grower groups are using an extensive range of digital engagement tools.
 They have a breadth of knowledge, skills, and experience in using digital engagement tools for sharing information and knowledge across their networks, with members (including farmer-producers), their sponsors and funders and the broader agriculture community.

 Innovation

-This research synthesises how the four grower groups in Australia are utilising digital engagement tools.
+The digital engagement research synthesises how the four grower groups in Australia are utilising digital engagement tools.
 The findings are unique, showcasing a deep understanding and commitment by grower groups to share information, and to communicate through their networks and members, using a wide range of digital engagement tools.

 Approach